Skip to content

 For this tutorial, we'll use text from the OpenWebText dataset.
 This dataset is a free approximation of the WebText data OpenAI used for GPT-2, and it's perfect for our test run!

 Create a configuration file for the dataset preparation.
-Copy the following content:
+Save the following as `./fast-llm-tutorial/prepare-config.yaml``:

 output_path: fast-llm-tutorial/dataset